 Mapping Segregation in Washington DC is a public history project documenting the historic segregation of DC’s housing, along with its schools, playgrounds, and other public spaces.
 To date the project has focused on racially restrictive housing covenants.
 Racial covenants had a dramatic impact on the development of the nation’s capital decades before government-sanctioned redlining policies were implemented in cities across the country.

-Explore this story map to learn how the city’s racial geography has been shaped by segregation.
-As Mapping Segregation’s first installment, the story map focuses on legal challenges to covenants and where they took place.
-It also reveals why DC was central to the struggle to abolish restricted housing nationwide.
+- Our first story map describes how the city’s racial geography has been shaped by segregation.
+It focuses on legal challenges to covenants and where they took place, revealing why DC was central to the struggle to abolish restricted housing nationwide.

-This is the first project of its kind; racial covenants have never been comprehensively documented for any American city nor combined or exhibited with other data in this way.
-Organized by Prologue DC and GIS mapping specialist Brian Kraft of JMT Technology Group, it was launched in January 2014 and has been funded in part by Humanities DC and the DC Preservation League.
+Organized by Prologue DC and GIS mapping specialist Brian Kraft of JMT Technology Group, the project was launched in January 2014 and has been funded in part by Humanities DC and the DC Preservation League.

 Media coverage of the project: